A Deep Learning Framework for Diffeomorphic Mapping Problems via Quasi-conformal Geometry applied to Imaging: Proposed model

-With DTL, the features in spatial domain can be transformed to a proper domain where spatial operations work.
+where $M$ and $N$ are trainable complex matrix of sizes $K\times H$ and $W\times L$ respectively.
+In our experiments, we set $H=W=K=L = 14$.
+With DTL, the features in frequency domain can be transformed to a proper domain where spatial operations work.
 We can then perform convolution and upsampling on the features to obtain the mappings.

-However, during the experiments, we found that the output mappings of the network are quite similar with their ground truth.
-But the outputs of the network have less details.
-In order to remedy this problem, we introduce a second path to improve the local details of the distortion, which are discarded in the computation of approximated Beltrami representation in the first path.

-As in \cref{BSNet}, the second path is the upper path.
-In this skip path, a convolution and a down sampling are performed on the input $\mu$, after which two more convolution layers are performed and the output features are concatenated to the output from the first path.
-Experimental results in the following sections show the necessity of this skip path.
+Nevertheless, the truncated Fourier approximation of $\mu$ causes an information loss for the subtle detail of the deformation map $f$.
+As such, we introduce a second path in the network to add back local details of the deformation map.
+As in \cref{BSNet}, the upper path is the second path.
+In this path, a convolution layer and a down sampling are performed on the input $\mu$, after which there are two more convolution layers.
+The output features are concatenated to the output from the first path.
+Note that the number of parameters in this path is small and thus it does not cause much burden to the overall network structure.
+Experimental results in the following sections show the necessity of this path.

-We trained this network in an unsupervised setting.
-As mentioned in \cref{lbs}, a single value in the Beltrami coefficient represents the distortion of a triangular face.
-The shape of the Beltrami coefficient describing an $N \times N$ image should be $(N-1) \times [2\times(N-1)]$.
-Due to this reason, LBS takes an $(N-1)\times2\times(N-1)$ dimensional vector as its input.
-However, in this paper, we wish to ensure the consistency between the input and output of our model.
-To cope with this conflict, we adopt the following method.

-Countless $N \times N$ Beltrami coefficients $\mu_{sqr}$ are generated by stacking pairs of images in the ILSVRC2012 dataset, which are augmented with some data augmentation tricks, such as random crop and flipping. $\mu_{sqr}$ serves as the input of BSNet, representing the Beltrami coefficients of the triangles with odd indices in each row.
-An $(N-1) \times [2\times(N-1)]$ Beltrami coefficient $\mu_{rect}$ is then obtained by removing the last row and column of $\mu_{sqr}$ and interpolating the Beltrami coefficients representing the triangles with even indices with the values representing the surrounding faces. the linear system in the LBS can then be retrieved with $\mu_{rect}$, the coefficients of which are then used to compute the loss.
+The BSNet is trained in an unsupervised manner.
+Countless $N \times N$ Beltrami coefficients $\mu_{sqr}$ are generated by stacking pairs of images in the ILSVRC2012 dataset, which are augmented with some data augmentation tricks, such as random crop and flipping. $\mu_{sqr}$ serves as the input of BSNet.
+The parameters are optimized such that the expected value of the loss function over the training dataset is minimized.

-In Quasi-conformal geometry, every vertex with index $i$ in a mesh satisfies Equations \cref{linear_system}.
-It is natural to regard Equations \cref{linear_system} as a loss function when training neural network to approximate the ground truth mapping of a given Beltrami coefficient $\mu$.